Brad Keselowski: 2022

-Keselowski began the 2022 season as driver/co-owner of RFK Racing with a ninth place finish at the 2022 Daytona 500.
+Keselowski began the 2022 season as driver/co-owner of RFK Racing with a ninth-place finish at the 2022 Daytona 500.
 He then failed to score a top-ten finish at the next fourteen races.
 On March 24, 2022, crew chief Matt McCall was suspended for four races and fined USD100,000 for an L2 Penalty during post-race inspection after the 2022 Folds of Honor QuikTrip 500 at Atlanta.
 The penalty came under Sections 14.1 and 14.5 in the NASCAR Rule Book, both of which pertain to the modification of a single source supplied part.
 In addition, the No. 6 team was docked one-hundred driver and owner points and ten playoff points.
 Team engineer Josh Sell was announced as Keselowski's crew chief for the 2022 Texas Grand Prix.
-On April 13, Scott Miller, NASCAR's senior vice president of competition, explained that the repairs No. 6's rear fascia did not meet original specifications, as a critical dimension of the part was altered.
+On April 13, Scott Miller, NASCAR's senior vice president of competition, explained that the repairs to No. 6's rear fascia did not meet original specifications, as a critical dimension of the part was altered.
 At Sonoma, Keselowski scored his first top-ten finish of the season since Daytona.
 At New Hampshire, Keselowski and Austin Dillon engaged in an on-road altercation during a caution lap.
 Due to his mediocre finishes and the lack of a win during the regular season, as well as the penalty imposed on the team, Keselowski missed the playoffs for the first time since 2013.
 Keselowski led 109 laps at the Bristol night race, but a flat tire while leading ended his chances of victory.
 Chris Buescher won to give Keselowski his first victory as a car owner in the Cup Series.
 Keselowski finished fourth at Martinsville, but was disqualified when his car did not meet the minimum weight requirements during post-race inspection.
 He went winless in points-paying races for the first time since 2010 and finished 24th in the final standings.